jameskokoska/Dementia-Inpatient-Virtual-Presence/README.md

-# ECE496 Capstone Final Year Project
+# Virtual Presence Software for Agitated Inpatients with Dementia
 Project completed by: James Kokoska, Yash Vardhan, Matt Agar

+Completed for ECE496 Final Year Design Project at the University of Toronto

 ## Virtual Presence Software for Agitated Inpatients with Dementia